 Why Use the Curve Tool?

-Where the Levels tool mainly controls the endpoints of your tonal scale, the Curve tool gives you control over the tonal distribution of the entire tonal scale between these endpoint.
-Only the mid tone marker of the Levels tool gives you ‘Curve-like’ control, but the Curve tool gives much greater flexibility in control and much better contrast control.
+Where the Levels tool mainly controls the endpoints of your tonal scale, the Curve tool gives you control over the tonal distribution of the entire tonal scale between these endpoints.
+Only the mid-tone marker of the Levels tool gives you ‘Curve-like’ control, but the Curve tool gives much greater flexibility in control and much better contrast control.

 You are now ready to start with the Curve tool because all mentioned adjustments affect the histogram you set the curve on (that is the histogram in the Curve tool).